- Awareness & Promotion

 Transplantation is the only field of medicine in which actions in one area of the country affect people in another.
 The collaborative nature of transplantation therefore necessarily extends to organ allocation policy oversight.

-This oversight is accomplished through UNOS' Evaluation and Quality Department, based in Richmond, and through the OPTN/UNOS Membership Professional Standards Committee (MPSC), comprised of medical professionals from the field of transplantation who volunteer their time to ensure the integrity of the nation's transplant system.
+This oversight is accomplished through UNOS' Department of Member Quality, based in Richmond, and through the OPTN/UNOS Membership Professional Standards Committee (MPSC), comprised of medical professionals from the field of transplantation who volunteer their time to ensure the integrity of the nation's transplant system.
 Strict monitoring and appropriate action to bring members back into compliance fosters a high level trust among transplant professionals.

 The policy compliance process